alldaygzchen/MSSQL_INTRO/cheatsheet.md

     SELECT *  FROM suppliers WHERE (state = 'California' AND supplier_id <> 900) OR (supplier_id = 100);

 12. group by class will use the column which are in the select column, the having class will be use the column in the grouping class
-13. add two dashes for comment
+13. add two dashes for comment or /* */
 14. examples

     select * from Person.address where postalcode = '98011'  -- single quote